-Q: What is the best way to get to/from campus?
+Q: What is the best way to get to/from campus and around the local area?

 A: The following is a list of transportation options offered in Northwest Indiana and Valparaiso.
 For directions to and from the Valparaiso University campus, click here.
 You can also view a list of area hotels.